-- Generally, appears to have been affected primarily by the forces of nature, with human impacts substantially unnoticeable; - Offers outstanding opportunities for solitude, or a primitive and unconfined type of recreation; - Is expansive and sufficient in size to make preservation and use in an unimpaired condition practical; - May also contain ecological, archaeological, or other features of scientific, educational, scenic, or historic value.
+- Generally appears to have been affected primarily by the forces of nature, with human impacts substantially unnoticeable; - Offers outstanding opportunities for solitude, or a primitive and unconfined type of recreation; - Is expansive and sufficient in size to make preservation and use in an unimpaired condition practical; - May also contain ecological, archaeological, or other features of scientific, educational, scenic, or historic value.

 Uses are limited, passive in nature, and related to the aesthetic, educational and scientific enjoyment of the features and conditions maintained.
 Other uses may be permitted if fully compatible.
 Activities that are generally recognized as being compatible within the Preserve are trail use, canoeing/kayaking, nature study and natural scenery appreciation.
 Facilities are limited to those considered essential for management and appropriate forms of public use.
+Vehicles are prohibited on the wilderness preserve except for during emergencies and for resource management.